hyena/gnoll-roll/README.md

 If you just want a discord dice bot you should use Sidekick.
 It's older, has more features, and will probably be better supported.

-If you looking at the source code of your bot is important to you due to paranoia or if you simply want to contribute yourself, you can use Gnoll Roll.
+If you looking at the source code of your bot is important to you or if you simply want to contribute yourself, you can use Gnoll Roll.

 ## TODO